Tillered Docs

 services list

 List services.
-Required scope: urn:tillered:arctic:services.read
+Required scope: urn:tillered:arctic:services.read.

 arctic services list [flags]